 A decent range of styles

-Availability of styles and sizes can be a bit of a lucky dip and vary from store to store.
+The availability of styles and sizes can be a bit of a lucky dip and vary from store to store.
 However, you will likely find all the popular styles, such as the Craftsman series.
 I noted many Craftsman in their standard Yearling leathers in either black or chestnut.
-I also came across a good range of Comfort Turnouts, Suede Craftsman and older stock in less desirable styles and shape.
+I also came across a good range of Comfort Turnouts, Suede Craftsman, and older stock in less desirable styles and shape.

 If you're looking for a particular style (and size), I was given the tip that most stores get their stock at the end or beginning of each or every other week.